Awenes/Scribe/README.md

 ## 🚀 Getting Started

-1. Clone the repo
+1. Install the extension
-2. Run the extension in the VS Code Extension Development Host
+2. The extension runs automaically if it doesn't, reload VsCode window
 3. Start coding — Scribe will auto-log your changes!

 ---